danforthcenter/plantcv/docs/CONTRIBUTING.md

 What should/should not be added to PlantCV:

 *  New validated image processing functions are highly encouraged for contribution.
 *  New validated trait extraction algorithms are highly encouraged for contribution.
 *  Image processing workflow scripts that are specific for your project should **not** be added to PlantCV since these are (usually) not generalized or updated to maintain compatibility with new versions.

+If you are adding new image processing functions or trait extraction algorithms, make sure you read the section on testing and documenting your code below.
+We are very appreciative of all community contributions to PlantCV!
+We do hope that if you are contribution new functions to PlantCV, you are also contributing documentation and unit tests for your functions(described below), because you understand your code/functionality best.
-If you have questions don't hesitate to ask [here](https://github.com/danforthcenter/plantcv/issues).
+If you have questions or need help don't hesitate to ask [here](https://github.com/danforthcenter/plantcv/issues).

 #### Testing and documenting your code

-In addition to adding a new feature, test your code thoroughly.
+In addition to adding a new feature, test your code thoroughly:

-Add unit tests and sample input/outputs to the `tests` folder/script so that automated testing (Travis-CI) will include tests on your new feature.
+Starting with PlantCV v2.0 we have added integration with [Travis CI](https://travis-ci.org/) and [Coveralls](https://coveralls.io/).
+Integration with Travis CI allows us to test if new pull requests break or change the output of existing functions.
+Coveralls Integration tells us the percentage of PlantCV repository code that is covered by the unit tests (better the coverage the more likely we are to catch problematic pull requests).
+To include new function in Travis CI tests (to make sure they aren't broken by future pull requests) we need a 'unit test' or set of 'unit tests' (if you need more than one test to cover function options).

+Existing unit tests can be found in `tests/tests.py` as examples
+The data to support unit tests can be found in `tests/data/`

-Similarly, if you are updating existing code, make sure that the `test.py` script passes on the function you modified.
+If you are updating existing code, make sure that the `test.py` script passes on the function you modified.
 Testing locally can be done with pytest:

 ```